 Sylvie Jewelry Launches New Engagement Ring Collection, Shell Iconelle, with “Distinctly Sylvie” Advertising Campaign

-Dallas, TEXAS – Sylvie Jewelry, a fine jewelry brand recognized for its iconic designs, announces the launch of its new engagement ring collection, Shell Iconelle, with a new digital advertising campaign, “Distinctly Sylvie.”
+Sylvie Jewelry, a fine jewelry brand recognized for its iconic designs, announces the launch of its new engagement ring collection, Shell Iconelle™, with a new digital advertising campaign, “Distinctly Sylvie.”

 Since its inception, Sylvie Jewelry has offered unique jewelry pieces and engagement rings with a distinctive single-casting structure widely recognized in the industry that mirrors the brand’s Shell® logo.
 Shell Iconelle introduces a new generation of the brand’s Shell design by artfully incorporating the essence of the legacy Sylvie Shell as an intricately carved motif in the silhouette of each piece.
 Presented in a blend of two-tone designs, Shell Iconelle is available in any combination of white, yellow, rose gold, and platinum, with optionality around diamond detailing.